Ameobea/homepage/src/blog/speeding-up-webcola-with-webassembly.md

 ---
-title: 'Speeding Up the Webcola Force-Directed Graph Layout Library with Rust + WebAssembly'
+title: 'Speeding Up the Webcola Graph Viz Library with Rust + WebAssembly'
 date: '2021-05-24'
 ---

 For a recent project I've been working on, I wanted to include a graph showing the relationships between different artists on Spotify.
 Spotify provides the data directly from their API, and I had everything set up to pull it for a user's top artists and into the browser.

 This is the story of how I took the initial unoptimized graph visualization - which ran at <10 FPS on my powerful desktop - and optimized it to run at well over 60 FPS, even on weaker mobile devices.
 I was inspired by [this HTTP server performance tuning writeup](https://talawah.io/blog/extreme-http-performance-tuning-one-point-two-million/) and kept track of the changes I made and their impact in a similar way.

+As I went deeper pursuing ever more subtle optimizations, I was extremely impressed at just how much control over the finest details of code execution the modern browser provides - all the way down to individual CPU instructions.
+Combined with a wide range of rich profiling and analysis tools, my work here made it clear to me that there really is nothing stopping today's web applications from running at native speeds and providing a native experience, all while still retaining all the benefits of the web platform.

 ----